microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupOwner.md

 This example demonstrates how to remove an owner from a group in Microsoft Entra ID.

-- `ObjectId` specifies the ID of a group in Microsoft Entra ID.
+- `GroupId` specifies the ID of a group in Microsoft Entra ID.

 - `OwnerId` specifies the ID of an owner.